-The band, formed in Los Angeles back in 1977, are widely credited as being pioneers of the Californian hardcore and punk scene which swept the state in the late 1970s following the numbingly popular soft rock that had previously dominated the airwaves.
+The band, formed in Los Angeles back in 1977, are widely credited as being pioneers of the Californian hardcore and punk scene that swept the state in the late 1970s, eliminating the numbingly popular soft rock that had previously dominated the airwaves.
 Frontman Lee Ving, who remains the band’s only constant member and a bastion of the punk spirit, was a snarling, aggressive and unapologetic leader who orchestrated the mayhem that followed the band to every venue they played.

-Their contribution to the genre of punk is undoubted, Fear’s larger lasting legacy, however, remains their maddening live performance on SNL—and by quite some distance.
+Their contribution to the genre of punk is undoubted; Fear’s more considerable lasting legacy, however, remains their maddening live performance on SNL—and by quite some distance.
 Their rise from small, sleazy and sweaty downtown music venues to the glamour of New York City television studios and the opportunity to millions of people at home was one made purely out of chance and squandered, it would appear, on purpose.

-After Ving bumped into film director Penelope Spheeris while sticking gig advertisements to telephone poles in Los Angeles, she asked if they wanted to be in a documentary about the Los Angeles punk scene, The Decline of Western Civilization.
+After Ving bumped into film director Penelope Spheeris while he was sticking gig advertisements to telephone poles in Los Angeles, she asked if they wanted to be in a documentary about the Los Angeles punk scene, The Decline of Western Civilisation.
 The documentary would jumpstart Fear’s rise to prominence and see the seeds of notoriety and fame be sown.
 The band appeared and began the ball rolling.